 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This take on the classic pumpkin pie is a rich, dairy-free dessert that is perfect for fall and winter holidays.
-A graham cracker crust and warmly spiced filling are baked together to make the perfect pumpkin pie with a bit of a twist.
-Coconut oil makes the crust melt in your mouth, and coconut milk in the filling creates such a decadent flavor and texture that everyone—dairy-free or not—will ask you for your recipe.
+A pastry crust bottom is paired with a warmly spiced pumpkin filling, then baked together to make the perfect pumpkin pie with a bit of a twist.
+Coconut oil makes the crust melt in your mouth, and the coconut milk in the filling creates such a decadent flavor and texture that everyone—dairy-free or not—will ask you for your recipe.
 If that sounds like too much coconut flavor for you, just use vegan butter, margarine, or shortening instead.

-- For the Graham Cracker Crust:
+For the Pie Crust:

-- 5 tablespoons brown sugar
+2 tablespoons sugar

-- For the Pie Filling:
+For the Pie Filling:

-- 2 cups pumpkin puree (store-bought or homemade)
+2 cups pumpkin puree

-- 2/3 cup light brown sugar
+3/4 cup light brown sugar

-1/4 teaspoon salt
+1/4 teaspoon kosher salt

-- 1 cup light coconut milk
+1 cup full-fat coconut milk

 Note: While there are multiple steps to this recipe, this pumpkin dessert is broken down into workable categories to help you better plan for preparation and baking.

-Preparing the Graham Cracker Crust
+Preparing the Pastry Crust

 Gather the ingredients.

 Lightly grease a 9-inch pie plate and set aside.

 Making the Pie Filling